Lizard Man of Scape Ore Swamp: Criticism

 Skeptical investigator Ben Radford states that the details of Chris Davis's story do not hold up under scrutiny.
 Sheriff Truesdale stated that Davis's story never wavered, but Radford writes that isn't true.

 Over weeks and months and repeated tellings, the details changed many times, from having scales to the "creature being packed with mud", how far away Davis was from the creature when he first saw it, and whether or not it attacked the car.
 Radford questioned how Davis was able to see details of the Lizard Man creature at 2 am when there was no lighting nearby in a heavily wooded area when the moon was not bright.
 If this was an aggressive creature, why were there no other credible sightings?
 According to Radford, the timing of Davis' story didn't make sense.
 If Davis saw the creature in the shadows while he was closing the trunk of his car, Davis still had to get back in the car and take off, yet Davis claims that the creature was so fast that it caught up to the car when he was doing 40 mph.
 Reports vary with the source that Davis told the police about the attack two or more weeks later.

-After investigating, Radford states that the polygraph test administered to Davis may have been a "publicity stunt" by Southern Marketing, Inc., a company "arrange(ing) personal appearances FOR Davis".
+After investigating, Radford states that the polygraph test administered to Davis may have been a "publicity stunt" by Southern Marketing, Inc., a company "[arranging] personal appearances for Davis".
 Another curious issue was that there are no photographs of the damage to Davis's car which provide some evidence that something happened.
 Newspaper accounts give various descriptions of the damage to the car, and in one local newspaper Davis is quoted as saying "he escaped with no more than a scratch on his fender".
 Radford states that Davis's report "is quite literally incredible, riddled with both implausibilities and impossibilities.
 It may be sincere or it may be a hoax, but in either event no hard evidence of the creature has been found."

 Investigator Alicia Lutz has suggested that what Davis saw that night was actually a local butterbean farmer, Lucious Elmore, who was guarding his shed that night after recent thefts.
 Elmore claimed he heard a car tire blow out and, thinking it was thieves, walked out to the road to confront them.
 Elmore said when Davis saw him, he screamed and took off.